hapax/hapax.github.io/assets/bloch.md

 \hat{\mathbb{C}}^2 \overset{p}{\to} \mathbb{S}^4.
 $$

-This doesn't seem the same as the two qubit states, where global phase freedom is still just a circle, $e^{i\gamma}|\psi\rangle \sim
-|\psi\rangle$.
-I'll explain why in the next section.
-But before I do that, let me sketch the remaining Hopf fibration.
+Before explaining how this relates to two qubit states, let me sketch the remaining Hopf fibration.
 We flip three quantum coins, with a total of eight outcomes, or $16$ real parameters.
 Normalization reduces this to a 15-sphere of states.
 We proceed in a similar fashion, but replace quaternions with an even stranger object called *octonions*, with seven imaginary units.
-This is also a division algebra, and lets us define a 7-sphere map $C_7$ on 15-sphere, taking us to $\hat{\mathbb{C}}^4$, which we then stereographically project onto the 8-sphere:
+This is also a division algebra, and lets us define a 7-sphere map
+$C_7$ on the 15-sphere, with range $\hat{\mathbb{C}}^4$.
+We then
+stereographically project onto the 8-sphere.
+Thus, we obtain the final Hopf fibration:

 $$
 \mathbb{S}^7 \hookrightarrow \mathbb{S}^{15} \overset{C_7}{\to}